- Military Life Cycle

 - Look for a mentor in your faith community.
 Many places of worship have mentoring programs for young people.
 If there’s no formal program, a clergy member can suggest where to find a mentor.

-- Contact your installation’s youth program to find out if there are any programs available on your installation.
+- Contact your installation’s youth program.
+Find out if there are mentoring programs available on your installation.

 Keeping your child safe in a mentoring relationship